Breast Cancer Investigations for Diagnosis and Staging

-If a woman is suspected to have breast cancer, some investigations are required to confirm the diagnosis of the disease.
+If a woman is suspected to have breast cancer due to presence of signs and symptoms, some investigations are required to confirm the diagnosis of the disease.
 They help in distinguishing between benign breast disease (fibrosis, simple cyst, papilloma, mild hyperplasia, or lobular carcinoma in situ) and the breast cancer.

-- Breast Biopsy: Biopsy sample is generally collected from the suspected areas observed during the mammography or the breast ultrasound.
+Biopsy sample is generally collected from the suspected areas observed during the mammography or the breast ultrasound.
 Depending on the size and location of the suspicious area, a fine needle biopsy, a core needle biopsy, or a surgical biopsy technique is utilized.
 Sometimes, a biopsy sample from lymph nodes under the arms may also be collected.
 The collected biopsy samples are examined in a laboratory and can provide information about the type of cancer, grade of cancer, and the presence of specific defective genes or proteins in the cancer cells.
+Breast cancer is classified into hormone receptor positive, Her-2 Neu positive or triple negative disease based on biopsy testing and it is very important as it determines the further treatment of the disease.

-- Chest X-ray: This is relatively less-sensitive imaging technique that can reveal the spread of cancer to lungs or pleura.
-Spread to lungs or pleura may appear as nodul(s), pleural effusion, etc.
+This is relatively less-sensitive imaging technique that can reveal the spread of cancer to lungs or pleura.
+Spread to lungs or pleura may appear as nodule(s), pleural effusion, etc.

 Watch this video to better understand the INVESTIGATIONS for diagnosing and staging breast cancer.